|American Flamingo (Phoenictopterus ruber)

 |Cayo Coco, Cuba

-There are 2 sub-species: P. r. ruber distributed in the Caribbean and the Galapagos; and P. r. roseus distributed round the Mediterranean, in Africa, the Middle East and India.
+Some authorities lump 2 sub-species together under Greater Flamingo: P. r. ruber distributed in the Caribbean and the Galapagos; and P. r. roseus distributed round the Mediterranean, in Africa, the Middle East and India.
+Howard & Moore 2013 and the HBW and Birdlife International Checklist split these into Greater Flamingo P. roseus and American Flamingo P. ruber.

 It is found in shallow, inshore waters and brackish pools where it feeds on small marine animals and algae which are strained from the sediment while the bill is held under water.